I’m not going to leave you hanging: here is the most popular way to avoid burning and sticking when boiling milk:

 Bonus tip: storing your food in glass containers is also a far superior option compared to plastic counterparts!

-This non-porous glass milk pan and pot above is absolutely perfect for boiling milk or many other tasks.
+This non-porous glass milk pan and pot above are absolutely perfect for boiling milk or many other tasks.
 This one is made out of glass, so it won’t absorb any food flavors or odors, and it won’t react with acid foods either; plus, it is a freezer, oven, microwave, and stove-top safe.

 Premium Food-Grade Stainless Steel